Hi. I love sharing anything that helps the world feel good. Our feet work hard every day, so they deserve care, too!

 Don't Underestimate Corns and Calluses

 Corns are caused by friction from the toes rubbing together or against the shoe.
 Calluses, however, develop on the ball or heel of the foot.
-One of the factors?
-Poorly fitting shoes.
+While one of the factors is a pair of poorly fitting shoes, dry and hardened skin is another culprit.

-Because corns and calluses make the feet look dull and unhealthy, many people trim them with a razor blade or other sharp tool.
-This can cause infection and cut resulting to excessive bleeding or injury to the toe or foot.
-Over the counter medications commonly contain salicylic acid, which may cause irritation, burns, or infections that are more serious than the corn or callus.
+Since corns and calluses make the feet look dull and unhealthy, many people trim or scrape them with a razor blade or other sharp tool.
+This can cause a cut that may result in bleeding or injury to the toe, sole, or entire foot.
+Over-the-counter medications commonly contain salicylic acid, which may even aggravate irritation and can be more serious than the mere corn or callus.

 More Tips You'll Love